facebookarchive/wordpress/readme.txt

 Security fixes.
 Improved customization and debugging of settings. l10n and i18n fixes.

 == Changelog ==

+= 1.2.3 =
+* Post to Facebook Page using Facebook application access token
+* Do not display social publisher meta boxes or publish flow if post type not explicitly public
+* Improved local validators for publish flow

 = 1.2.2 =
 * Improve performance of settings migration from old versions of the plugin